csorianot/godmc_wiki/Normalised-methylation-data.md

 - The methylation matrix should be saved as a `.RData` file and the methylation matrix object should be called `norm.beta`. e.g. in R:

         save(norm.beta, file="/path/to/godmc/input_data/methylation.RData")

+- You should avoid spaces in your file name.